-During the first year following your amputation, you will notice a number of changes.
+During the first year following your amputation you will notice a number of changes.
 Your stump may continue to reduce in size and change in shape as your body adjusts to wearing a prosthesis.
 You may find that you need to visit your prosthetist more frequently during this time.
-During the second and third year, your body and stump will start to stabilise and the need for adjustments (changes) to your prosthesis will become less frequent.
+During the second and third year, your body and stump will start to stabilise and the need for adjustments (changes) to your prosthesis will generally become less frequent.

 Any red marks or changes to your skin should be attended to if they do not fade after 15 minutes from the time you remove your prostheses.

 There are a number of things that you should think about:

 Skin hygiene is very important; you should wash, clean and dry your residual limb (stump) daily, when bathing or having a shower as part of your regular personal hygiene routine.

 Stump socks and prosthetic liners should be cleaned and changed daily with a gentle fragrant-free anti-bacterial soap, and rinsed well.
 More often if you sweat heavily during warmer months.
 Always dry your socks and liners properly.